Information for Registered Students:

 POWER TOOLS: To protect everyone’s health and safety, use of power tools requires prior approval from the staff.

-BORROWING and RENTING TOOLS: If you would like to rent a set of tools for the week, please speak to Mark prior to the class.
-The best way to reach him is by phone 505.579.9179.
+BORROWING and RENTING TOOLS: If you would like to rent a set of tools for the week, please speak to Tim PRIOR TO THE CLASS.
+The best way to reach him is by phone (614) 623-1939.

-A beginners tool set can be purchased on the first day for approximately $135-$150, depending on what you need.
+A beginners tool set can be purchased on the first day for approximately $150, depending on what you need.

-There are also some loaner tools which you can use for up to ONE HOUR with Mark’s approval.
+There are also some loaner tools which you can use for up to ONE HOUR with Tim’s approval.
 Please return them to the lender table so that others can have access to them.
 We do encourage everyone to purchase his/her own hammers, chisels, rifflers, blades, and sharpening stones.
 You can rent a pneumatic hammer but will need to purchase the chisels for it.
 Also you can rent a grinder but will need to purchase the blade.
 We have some power tools for sale.

-If you will need extensive cuts to your stone, please speak to Mark PRIOR TO THE CLASS.
+If you will need extensive cuts to your stone, please speak to Tim PRIOR TO THE CLASS.
 There will be an extra fee, and we try to avoid prolonged cutting of stone during the class, so plan ahead.

 Wear CLOSED TOE SHOES.
 No flip-flops!
 You should consider wearing a hat, insect repellent and sunscreen.
 Depending on the bug situation, you may prefer long sleeves and long pants.

 After the class ends, it is YOUR RESPONSIBILITY to arrange for CRATING AND SHIPPING of your piece.
 We recommend TAOS CRATING.
 They can pick-up your stone, crate it and ship it, at your expense.
-We do not store your work or provide shipping services.
+We DO NOT STORE your work or provide shipping services.

 SAFETY: